Volkswagen Logo

 Volkswagen Logo 1937-1939

-The debut version contains several elements that emphasize the political preferences of the founder of the company.
+The debut version includes several elements that emphasize the founder’s political preferences.
 The letters “V” and “W” are located one above the other, forming a geometrically correct monogram with straight lines and corners.
 The initials are placed in a large cogwheel.
-It is surrounded by silhouettes of flags that resemble wings but are swastika elements.
+It is surrounded by flag silhouettes resembling wings but featuring swastika elements.
 The lines are elongated and grouped around the wheel.
 In total, four flags with three black half-arcs were used.
 Engineer Franz Xaver Reimspiess created the first emblem.

 1939 – 1945